-A lot of people have asked me about the ketogenic diet, so I will review it in regards to weight management, chronic disease, and overall wellness.
+A lot of people have asked me about the ketogenic diet.
+In this ketogenic diet review, I will talk about the pros and cons in regards to weight management, chronic disease, and overall wellness.
 Keep in mind there are other researched uses for this diet (for epilepsy and other brain disorders), but I won’t be talking about those in this post.

 Normally, our bodies use glucose (a sugar molecule) for energy.
 When the body does not have enough carbohydrates (or total calories) for energy, it releases fatty acids from the fat stores.
 The body then uses fat for energy instead.
-As a result of metabolizing this fat, the body produces a byproduct called ketones.
-The shift of using fat for energy, and producing ketones puts our body in a state of ketosis.
-The level of carb restriction to induce ketosis seems to be individualized anywhere from 20-50 net grams per day.
-Note: dietary ketosis is NOT the same as ketoacidosis, which can occur in people with insulin dependent diabetes and can be fatal if not treated.
+As a result of breaking down this fat, the body produces a compound called ketones.
+When our body uses ketones from fat for energy, this is known as ketosis.
+The level of carb restriction to induce ketosis seems to be individualized anywhere from 20-50 grams of net carbs per day.
+Note: dietary ketosis is NOT the same as ketoacidosis, which can occur in people with insulin-dependent diabetes and can be fatal if not treated.

 The ketogenic diet highlights the “fat burning” effect of ketosis.
-The key factor in the ketogenic diet is the rearrangement of macronutrients to make fat the primary fuel source.
+To follow the ketogenic diet, you must rearrange how many macronutrients you eat to make fat your body’s primary fuel source.

 One huge review analyzing over 50 studies and 68,000 people for at least one year concluded higher fat, low-carbohydrate dietary interventions led to a modest but significantly greater long-term weight loss than low-fat diets.
-The significance of this study was so large that the researchers even stated:
+The significance of this study was so large that the researchers even stated (6):

 “Health and nutrition guidelines should cease recommending low-fat diets for weight loss given the clear lack of long-term efficacy over other similar intensity dietary interventions.”